lmfit/lmfit-py/doc/fitting.rst

 will be not be changed.
 To to find the best-fit values, uncertainties and so on for each parameter, one must use the :attr:`MinimizerResult.params` attribute.

+.. autoclass:: MinimizerResult

+The list of (possible) attributes follows:

 .. attribute::   params